 With my fellow author and good friend Judith Barrow, I ran the Narberth Book Fair for several years, before handing it on to the Queen’s Hall.

 I am a member of Crime Cymru, a Welsh crime writers collective.

-Coming soon (May 12th) and branching into an entirely different genre: Science Fiction.
+Branching into an entirely different genre: Science Fiction.